-Birdseed and Cinnamon to Lower Your Blood Pressure
+Birdseed-Cinnamon Remedy to Lower Blood Pressure

 For example, it’s been proven that regular and moderate consumption of seeds, within a balanced diet, helps to take care of your cardiovascular health and prevent the development of other diseases.